guchan-fout/Android-Pangle-Manuel-Quick-Start/Quick-Start-Manual/2-naive_ad_en.md

 `TTAdDislike` is for getting user's feedback, please add a button on the ad's view to show `TTNativeAd.getDislikeDialog` to get the feedback.

+Please add `TTNativeAd`'s `adLogoView` to the ad's view, this view will show the privacy information when been clicked.

 ```kotlin